lemon-labs/lemon-labs.github.io/_pages/home.md

 Cyberinfrastructure.

 We've dubbed the two workshops "Lemon" and "Lemonade" labs.
-During the Lemon Lab, we will openly discuss challenges in inter- and transdisciplinary collaborations and brainstorm ideas on improve productivity and outcomes.
-At the subsequent Lemonade Lab (Fall 2019), participants will prototype ideas and solutions identified during the Lemon Lab workshop in a codefest/hackathon-style event — turning "lemons" into thirst-quenching "lemonade."
+During the Lemon Lab (Spring 2019), we openly discussed challenges in inter- and transdisciplinary collaborations and brainstorm ideas on improve productivity and outcomes.
+At the subsequent Lemonade Lab (Fall 2022), participants will prototype ideas and solutions identified during the Lemon Lab workshop in a codefest/hackathon-style event — turning "lemons" into thirst-quenching "lemonade."